syranol/markdown-cv/index.md

 <span> Fremont, CA <span class="small-right">Jun.
 2019 - Sep.
 2019</span></span>

-* Contributed to the design and maintenance of data collection tools utilizing JavaScript, MySQL, Node.js, and React
+* Contributed to the design and maintenance of data collection tools utilizing JavaScript, MySQL, Node.js, React and AWS
 * Researched and implemented Java Native Access (JNA) to convert C to Java, which reduced SDLC by 80% and omitted the need for boilerplates
-* Participated in the planning and integration of infrastructure on Amazon Web Services for FIC products

 ## Education
 **B.S.
 Computer Science** - *Oregon State University* <span class="small-right"> Sep.
 2017 - Dec.
 2019 </span>